VoltDB/voltdb/tests/test_apps/topicbenchmark2/README.md

 The Confluent applications are stopped as follows:

-    schema-registry-stop
-    kafka-server-stop
-    sleep 3
-    zookeeper-server-stop

-    [3]  + 35050 exit 143   schema-registry-start  > /dev/null 2>&1
-    [1]  - 35048 exit 143   zookeeper-server-start  > /dev/null 2>&1
-    [2]  + 35049 exit 143   kafka-server-start ~/confluent/confluent-6.0.0/etc/kafka/server.properties >

-The files created by the Confluent applications must be deleted in order to wipe out the state of the previous test executions:

-    rm -rf /tmp/zookeeper
-    rm -rf /tmp/kafka-logs
+    confluent local stop

+If the confluent tools are restarted at this point, they will re-use the state stored by a previous test execution.
+This may be useful if we want to use one of the subscriber-only options of the test.
+However, if a new test sequence is desired, state created by the Confluent applications must be wioed out as follows:

+    confluent local destroy

 At this point the Confluent applications might be restarted to support another round of testing.
+Note that this 'destroy' option can also be invoked when the confluent platform is running: it will stop the components and clean up the state.

 ## Avro test scenarios
 This section describes how to run the avro test scenarios.

 Prior to running the test scenarios, the Confluent applications must be started as explained in the previous section.

-The VoltDB server must be started with the 'server' option:
+The VoltDB server must be started with the 'server_avro' option (VoltDB will use port 9095 to avoid conflicting with kafka):

-    ./run.sh server
+    ./run.sh server_avro
     server
     (...)
     Server Operational State is: NORMAL
     Server completed initialization.
     ^Z
-    [1]  + 32810 suspended  ./run.sh server
+    [1]  + 32810 suspended  ./run.sh server_avro
     bg
-    [1]  + 32810 continued  ./run.sh server
+    [1]  + 32810 continued  ./run.sh server_avro

 Instead of using the 'init' option, the 'init_avro' option must be used to load an alternate DDL defined in **topicAvroTable.sql**.
 This DDL creates test topics using avro and inline encoding: